FortniteFevers/FortniteTweetPoster/README.md

 map = posts the current map

-search = Searches for a cosmetic of your choice and tweets it
+search = Searches for a cosmetic of your choice and tweets it **NOW SUPPORTS NEW COSMETICS!**

 seasonbar = Tweets the current seasonbar and how much time there is left for that season.